jubayeramb/jubayeramb.github.io/src/pages/writing/add-dark-mode-tailwind-css-astro.md

 </script>
 ```

 > Here we are using a SVG icon to toggle between light and dark mode (you can update the icon as of your choice).
 We are also using the `localStorage` API to store the user's preference.
 We are using the `data-theme` attribute to switch between light and dark mode.
 We are also using the `--sun-fill` and `--moon-fill` variables to define the fill color of the sun and moon icons.
-We are using the `bg-[color]` and `text-[color]` classes to apply the colors to the elements.
+We are using the `bg-bgColor` and `text-contentColor` classes to apply the colors to the elements.

 Now you can import the `ThemeIcon.astro` component in the `./src/layouts/Layout.astro` file and place it anywhere you want.
 For example, you can place it in the `<body>` element of the `./src/layouts/Layout.astro` wrapper file like this: